Qarik-Group/runbooks/vault_and_safe.md

 ## Change a Secret

 Before you try to change a secret manually, consider if it can be rotated using Genesis.
-Genesis has a `secrets rotate` command that rotates secrets for the named environment.
+Genesis has a `rotate-secrets` command that rotates secrets for the named environment.

 Other secrets can be changed by `safe set`